samtay/polyglot/README.md

 A collection of interview-esque programming challenges implemented in a variety of languages.

+**TODO** Add a testing script in this directory with `sos` to watch each language subdirectory and run the appropriate test for that project.

 ### Crack the Coding Interview

 In each of the subdirectories, there is an executable `test` that will